alphadl/inspiring_papers/README.md

 [82] An Introductory Survey on Attention Mechanisms in NLP Problems

 [83] On Zero-shot Cross-lingual Transfer of Multilingual Neural Machine Translation.pdf

+[84] Bilingual-GAN: Neural Text Generation and Neural Machine Translation as Two Sides of the Same Coin